luikmartin/mls-unity-mobile-game-starter/README.md

 ## Issues

+- Intellisense works ONLY with C# extension (ms-dotnettools.csharp) version v1.25.0
-Intellisense does not work in test scripts when using VS Code
+- Intellisense does not work in test scripts when using VS Code